OgBasti/DataAnalysis/HR Analytics and Employee Attrition Analysis/README.md

-# RMBA Project – HR Analytics and Employee Attrition Analysis
+# HR Analytics and Employee Attrition Analysis

 This repository contains a statistical analysis project completed for the course **Research Methods for Business Analytics**, focused on understanding employee attrition through data exploration, assumption testing, and regression modeling.